radcampaign/wp-cli-sync/README.md

   </a>
 </p>

-<p align="center">A WP-CLI command for syncing a live site to a development environment</p>
+<p align="center">A WP-CLI command for syncing a remote site to a local environment</p>

 <p align="center">
   <img src="https://i.imgur.com/ugUhcuQ.gif" />